Previous recipients of Queensland Writers Fellowships

 Inga Simpson, Willowman

 Sunshine Coast author of Mr Wigg and Nest, Inga’s project will see her complete her fourth novel Willowman, a cricket novel examining the entwined lives of a traditional batmaker and an exciting young batsman.
-Uniting Inga’s fascination with trees and cricket, this work takes an unexplored path, through woodwork and the willow tree, into a national sport by a skilful author on the rise.
+Uniting Inga’s fascination with trees and cricket, this work takes an unexplored path, through woodwork and the willow tree, into a national sport by a skillful author on the rise.

 Ellen Van Neerven, Days of Extinction